The Resounding Impact of Going Local, According to a Chef

 April 16, 2018 ● 3 min read

-We're pregaming Earth Day this year, mostly because damn, it's getting pretty bleak out there and it's more important than ever to stick to your soil guns and fight for our planet.
-We asked a handful of industry pros what sustainability meant to them: we'll be publishing their answers throughout the week.
+It's getting pretty bleak out there and it's more important than ever to stick to your soil guns and fight for our planet.
+We asked a handful of industry pros what sustainability meant to them.

 As told by Ronny Miranda | Image beastfromeast via iStock

 I come from two generations of farmers here in California, so I have a deep connection to nature and agriculture.

 I spent most summers as a kid on the farm with my grandfather “learning the business,” because he thought it was important to share his knowledge—and I was also free labor, which is always nice for a farmer.
 The first 13 years of my life I had a very narrow view of the food industry in the U.S., and it came as a big shock to me when I found out that most people I met in high school had never truly been to a farm or even a farmer’s market.
 At this point, I began to understand the lack of basic understanding the average American had about food.